ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- ITERATE THROUGH A HASHMAP -->
 ## Iterate Through A HashMap

-The information I used for this example can be found on [Stack Overflow](https://stackoverflow.com/questions/1066589/iterate-through-a-hashmap), which shows different ways to iterate through the elements of a ```HashMap```.
+&emsp;&emsp;The information I used for this example can be found on [Stack Overflow](https://stackoverflow.com/questions/1066589/iterate-through-a-hashmap), which shows different ways to iterate through the elements of a ```HashMap```.

 ### 11a-J Example